Jorge-Lopes/agoric-components/akash-controller/akash-controller_demo.md

    agoric deploy api/deploy-onchain-agent.js --allow-unsafe-plugins
    ```

+3. Observe the contract behavior

+   Use contract logs being printed on the chain console to observe the contract behavior.
-3. Observe the balances updates on the Akash account and the Agoric wallet
+   Observe the balances updates on the Akash account and on the Agoric wallet as well.

-ToDo: see the best approach for this step